 The idea of this video relates to the origin of the malambo as a male folk dance from Argentina.
 In our video, the dancer becomes a female and the countryside a city: Rome stands in for Buenos Aires as the femals dancer for the male ones.
 It all metamorphoses into a captivating experience where the music activates all the magic.

-Here me at the age of 6 in Italy, at my first official performance!
-My father suggested me to pretend I was alone in my living room, playing as usual.
-My piano teacher asked me to give importance to the start of the piece, moving elegantly and gently.
-Here is how I mixed the two ideas!
+Here it's me at the age of 6, in Italy, at my first official performance!
+My father suggested that I could pretend to be alone in my living room, playing as natural as usual.
+My piano teacher asked me to make the start of the piece important and elegant.
+I did my best to follow these the two pieces of advice!

 The ArtEx project gave me the fantastic opportunity to work with a visual artist, Tamarin Norwood, and a composer, Enrica Sciandrone.
-We enjoyed our co-operation together, so much that at the end of it we said each other goodbye looking forward to doing it again!
+We have had such a great experience together that we want to do it again!

 Here I am at the Institute of Italian Culture in London, performing with Valeria Desideri a piece by Enrica Sciandrone.
 The story of the famous fairy tale is here presented in its original version, where Cinderella is crying on her mother’s grave.
 But the magic will bring here a surprise…